 - rich in microbes and beneficial bacteria

 - found to improve soil structure

 - a health-booster of plants making them less attractive to pests

 For seedlings, homemade earthworm tea can be used at half or full strength and will not harm neither indoor nor outdoor plants.
-If you are feeding seedlings, I have a free mini eBook available at the bottom of this post which covers other feeding options.
-For now, we’ll focus on making and using earthworm tea.

 You can also make a stronger worm casting tea for your established plants, and add some extra things to the brew to provide extra nutrients for the varying stages of plant growth.
 It’s especially great to use when transplanting your seedlings from indoors to your outdoor garden, as it helps with avoiding the transplant shock that can happen with newly planted seedlings.

-Making Worm Casting Tea
+Worm Tea Recipes

 There are a few ways that you can make your worm tea, but the important thing to remember is that your tea needs to aerate.
 You can do this by adding a small airstone and pump to your brewing setup, or by stirring it frequently, once or twice per day.

 This recipe will be a weak brew of worm tea.
 I would use this one straight for my seedlings that I am raising, or as a foliar spray for my plants.

 Add worm castings to bucket of water, stir well and allow mixture to brew for 24 hours.
 Strain and throw your castings on your compost pile.